YaBoiBreezy/myProjects/README.md

 # myProjects
 repository of all my stuff, mostly school work

-Note: all my C/C++ stuff is lost in either high school computers or my pc's virtual box, which got deleted when my pc got corrupted summaries of all that code:
+Note: all my C/C++ stuff is lost in either high school computers or my pc's virtual box, which got deleted when my pc got corrupted <br />
+summaries of all that code:

 High school C++: (windows)